moritz-s/Pyoelectricity/README.md

 # Pyoelectricity

-This is a collection of python scripts as used in our publication
+This is a collection of python scripts as used in the publication

 _Annihilation of action potentials induces functional electrical coupling between neurons_